-I knew the day would come eventually.
-My jokes were destined to get stale, my fatherly opinion would turn overbearing, and classic dad-son disagreements would naturally ensue.
-It’s normal for there to be an ebb and flow to every relationship as two grow apart and back together.
-I expected this day to come.
-I just imagined it would be when he was ten years old, not ten months.
+I knew the day would come.
+My jokes were destined to get stale, my fatherly opinion would turn overbearing, and classic dad-son disagreements would ensue.
+I understand that it’s normal for there to be an ebb and flow to every relationship as two grow apart and back together, but I just imagined it would be when he was ten years old, not ten months.

 But, in an effort to collect the gray and brown streamers from the rafters and the deflated black balloons from the floor while yelling out last-call for woes and whines, I’ll wrap up my pity party.
 I get it—it happens.
 It’s the mommy-stage.

 Ultimately, I hope to navigate this season well to create an even stronger bond with my son on the other end and demonstrate my faithful love for him through every stage.
-Not taking it personally, keeping active in love, and being patient are key components of parental resilience.
-He’s a baby only now discovering that he can even have something called preferences.
+Not taking things personally, keeping active in love, and being patient are key components of parental resilience.
+He’s a baby, only now discovering that he can even have something called preferences.
 He’ll grow out of this stage and into another.
-And through every one, be it a mommy-, grandparent-, school-, Teenage Mutant Ninja Turtles-, My Little Pony-, friends-, girlfriend-, or wife-stage— I need him to know that I’ll always be there for him.
+And through every one, be it a mommy-, grandparent-, school-, Teenage Mutant Ninja Turtles-, My Little Pony-, friends-, girlfriend-, or wife-stage— I need him to know I’ll always be there for him.
 I’ll love him through the phases.
-My son doesn’t like me right now, but I plan to survive the mommy-stage as an engaged, loving, faithful, and patient daddy.
+My son doesn’t like me right now, but I’ll survive the mommy-stage as an engaged, loving, faithful, and patient daddy.